-The first in a sequence of three applied graphic design studio courses.
-Introduction to the elements and principles of graphic design and the design process through a series of hands-on projects stressing visual literacy, unity of form and utilizing common tools of the trade, including computers.
-[HB,SE]
+Practical introduction to the discipline of graphic design.
+The elements and principles of design and the design process will be reviewed through a series of hands-on projects stressing visual literacy and unity of form, and utilizing common tools of the trade, including computers.
+[GE, HB,

-Typography
+Typography ı